 How do people get Williams syndrome?

-It is possible for a child to inherit a broken chromosome from a parent who also had the disorder.
+It is possible for a child to inherit a broken chromosome from a parent who has the disorder.
 But this is rare because most people with Williams syndrome do not have children.

 What are the symptoms of Williams syndrome?

-The most common symptoms of Williams syndrome are mental retardation, heart defects, and unusual facial features (small upturned nose, wide mouth, full lips, small chin, widely spaced teeth).
+The most common symptoms of Williams syndrome are intellectual disability, heart defects, and unusual facial features (small upturned nose, wide mouth, full lips, small chin, widely spaced teeth).

 How do doctors diagnose Williams syndrome?